During the lease term in Oakton

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental home.
 However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Oakton.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+We will never abuse the right of entrance or use it to agitate renters in Oakton.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference